TheLevelUp/pos-tls-patcher/README.md

 * [Wix Toolset v3.11](http://wixtoolset.org/releases/)

 ### Certificate Signing
 LevelUp signs its installers by hooking into MSBuild.
-If you build this project on your own machine, that's okay, but if you notice the following message...
+If you build this project on your own machine, you may ignore the following warning message:

 > warning : The LevelUp certificate cannot be found; no files will be signed.

-... that's why.

 ### Build Instructions
 `git clean -fdx`